 Bears are messy and if they’re your culprit, the coop will be entirely torn up.
 Even the doors or sides of the coop will have been forcefully removed.

 Bobcats are a massive threat to your chickens as they hunt with a litter.
-They hunt by going directly to the chickens head or jugular to kill them.
+They hunt by going directly for the chicken’s head or jugular to kill them.
 Their sense of smell and eyesight is keen for hunting at night or during the day.
 Their sharp claws come out during the hunt to make the kill.
 They cover their prey like a house cat covers litter, so you will recognize that there are bobcats nearby.

 Skunks rarely attack chickens, but when they do, they go straight toward them.
 You will know when they are nearby because a skunk will spray.
 The awful smell will travel your way, and you will know that it’s time to check your chickens.
 If it’s not mating season, you will be sure that they are after your chickens.
 If a skunk killed your chickens, the abdomen would be missing.
 In general, skunks are more prone to rob your chickens’ nests of eggs.